 Some aspects of Wood’s arguments in ‘Lolital Justice,’ which he wrote prior to ‘Elizabeth,’ are similar to those I made at the end of my report: that there is some ambiguity about the age at which someone is capable of giving consent to sex; that the primary focus should be about protecting the vulnerable (including adults who may be considered legally capable, but may be physically or psychologically not) from predators; that maturity is not something which is magically gained overnight, and we should consider actually examining people to establish their maturity level(s), and whether it passes a sufficient threshold, before making assumptions with life-altering consequences based on the factor of age alone.

 However, it is one thing to acknowledge that legal systems so far have done poorly at establishing what the threshold is, in a scientific and ethical manner, and another to act as if it does not exist.
 The “fiction story” he wrote contains so many moral extremities that I have yet to speak with anyone who even considers it to be a useful thought experiment on the subject.
-A socially isolated, sexually-abused, terminally-ill, eleven-year-old girl would scarcely be considered capable of informed consent to unprotected sex on almost any scale in the world today.
+A socially isolated, terminally-ill, and possibly sexually abused eleven-year-old girl would scarcely be considered capable of informed consent to unprotected sex on almost any scale in the world today.
 That Elizabeth’s life was shortened first through an unacknowledged yet profound betrayal by her father, and potentially again by a babysitter whom she considered her only friend, is nothing more than a heart-wrenching tragedy — but not in a way I think the author intended, as it would certainly not be considered a “grey area” story supporting his arguments against age limits.

 If anything, should the historical trend surrounding age limits for relationships between persons considered ‘minors’ versus ‘adults’ continue on its path, the age limit is more likely to increase than decrease (particularly when considering the later physiological and psychological development of males versus females).
 I predict that within the next few decades, there will perhaps be an expansion and softening of penalties for near-age exceptions, especially in instances of healthy exploration which children may engage in from the moment they become aware that humans are sexual beings.
 Hopefully, any changes will be based more on scientific and even individualised evaluations, rather than the often arbitrary religious and legal origins of the concept which often did not even consider consent as a relevant factor in the determination.
 (There is an ongoing problem with fake science in academic publication which needs to be accounted for, but that is a topic for another time.)